kellywaldro/processing-times/readme.md

 - More about scraping.
 I had a hard time getting this to work (I suspect it's because of dynamic classes on the page).
 Also because there are 2+ dropdowns for each program.
 - Conceptualizing a database.
 I also spent a long time figuring out how best to store the information and reorganize it accordingly.
-- Bokeh!!
+- Stretched myself with Bokeh.
 This was new to me.
 Baby steps in learning how JS works.

 # Things to fix + expand

 Things to fix